h2o/h2o/README.md

 H2O - an optimized HTTP server / library implementation
 ===

 H2O is an optimized HTTP server implementation that can be used either as a standalone server or a library.
-It uses libuv as its backend, but a tiny event loop is also provided in case speed / code footprint is important.

 Supported Protocols
 ---